apache/cordova-docs/docs/en/edge/guide/platforms/android/install.md

 ![](img/guide/platforms/android/asdk_emulator.png)

-At this point you can use the `cordova` utility to deploy the application to the emulator from the command line:
+At this point you can use the `cordova` CLI utility to deploy the application to the emulator from the command line:

         $ cordova emulate android

+Otherwise use the alternate shell interface:

+        $ /path/to/project/cordova/run --emulator

 If instead you are working within Eclipse, right-click the project and choose __Run As &rarr; Android Application__.
 You may be asked to